 Enabling staff movement

-The NHS Long Term Workforce Plan (June 2023) supports easier movement of staff between NHS organisations through tools such as the NHS Digital Staff Passport to minimise unnecessary duplication of employment checks and mandatory training.
+The NHS Long Term Workforce Plan (June 2023) supports easier movement of staff between NHS organisations to minimise unnecessary duplication of employment checks and mandatory training.
 This is to foster an agile and highly skilled NHS workforce through providing opportunities for the expansion of skills and career development, and to offer flexibility to help transform the delivery of services.

 The NHS’s clear ambition is to simplify and modernise staff movement to meet the current and future needs of its workforce and service, and is supported by the vision of the Enabling Staff Movement programme: